hacks-guide/Guide_Wii/docs/wii-backups.md

 ### Requirements

-* A device running Windows, MacOS, or Linux (either x64 or arm64)
+* A device running Windows, MacOS, or Linux
 * A USB drive or SD card
 * A dump from a Wii game disc (any format)
 * [TinyWiiBackupManager](https://github.com/mq1/TinyWiiBackupManager/releases/latest)